 (a) there is issued to a member at his request a form of appointment naming the proxy or a list of persons willing to act as proxy, and

-(b) the form or list is available on request to all members entitled to vote at the meeting.
+(b) the form or list is available on request to all members entitled to vote

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.